VarunSAthreya/flutter_workshop/README.md

 -   Add CRUD operations for notes SQlite database in `models/note.dart`.

-    -   Add `id` property inside `Note` class as primary key for database.
+    -   Add the `id` property inside the `Note` class as the primary key for the database.
     -   Code for CRUD operations in `note.dart` is given below: [note.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/advanced/lib/models/note.dart)

         ```dart